philling83/PT-Sept-2023/1-Section/7-week/3-Day/README.md

   on the `class`
 - Some of our favorite datatypes such as `Array`, and `Object` are classes.
-For example the method `someArray.forEach()` is callable in this way because it is an instance method defined on the class `Array`.
+For example the method `someArray.forEach()` is callable in this way because it is an instance method defined on the class `Array`
   - [Array Constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Array)
   - Notice how we can create an array using the `new` keyword